General badge GitHub Release DOI GitHub last commit

 CHEAT SHEET

 There is a pdf explaining the QC-MXP & QCRSC options here.
+This can also be accessed from within the app using the CHEATSHEET button.

 How to Download & Install QCMXP